• Skip to primary navigation

 A portion of turkey and leek pie on a plate with side dishes of sweetcorn and peas in the background.

-And finally!
-I just wanted to remind you that I'll be launching my free "Simple Soups to Promote Weight Loss eBook" next Tuesday 3rd January.
+I just wanted to remind you that you can get my free "Simple Soups to Promote Weight Loss eBook" by becoming a subscriber to Neil's Healthy Meals!

 Simple Soups to Promote Weight Loss Free eBook

-In the eBook you'll find 10 really simple low cost healthy soup recipes I've written to help you stay in shape, especially if you're feeling that maybe you over did it a little bit over the festive period.
+In the eBook you'll find 10 really simple low cost healthy soup recipes I've written to help you stay in shape.

 Subscribe to Neil's Healthy Meals